sg2012/sg2012.github.io/about.md

 ### Etc.

-You'll find things here that interest me and that I like creating, such as video game reviews, short stories, essays.
+You'll find things here that interest me and that I like making, such as video game reviews, short stories, essays.

 ### Somagenesis